Eliyahu Koren: The Koren Bible

-In 1962, during the Chanukah holiday, Koren Publishers Jerusalem published the Torah, the first part of The Koren Bible.
-The entire Bible appeared nearly two years later.
-During this time, Korngold changed his name to Koren.

-The Koren Bible was immediately recognized as the new standard Hebrew Bible.
-In response to its publication, David Ben-Gurion declared, "Israel is redeemed from shame."
-The Chief Rabbinate of Israel accepted the edition for reading Haftarah (prophetic portions) in synagogues when the handwritten parchment scroll is not used.
-The Koren Bible became the Bible on which the President of Israel is sworn into office.
-The Israel Ministry of Education and Israeli municipalities began distributing The Koren Bible as gifts to high school graduates, and the Israel Defense Forces began distributing The Koren Bible to newly inducted soldiers.
+The Koren Bible was immediately recognized as the new standard edition of the Hebrew Bible in Israel.
+In response to its publication, David Ben-Gurion declared, "Israel is redeemed from shame".
+The Chief Rabbinate of Israel accepted the edition for reading the haftarah (prophetic portions) in synagogues when the handwritten parchment scroll is not used.
+The Koren Bible became the Hebrew Bible on which the President of Israel is sworn into office.
+The Israeli Ministry of Education and Israeli municipalities began distributing the Koren Bible as gifts to high school graduates, and the Israeli Defense Forces (IDF) also began distributing it to newly inducted soldiers.

-However, the quality of the text has been criticized by scholars.
-For example, Moshe Goshen-Gottstein said: "Since he was aware of his lack in masoretic expertise, he sought the help of three scholars, all of who suffered from the same lack of masoretic expertise ... while the publisher made persistent claims that this was the first edition set and printed in their old/new homeland, this was, in fact ... hardly an edition like that of Dotan, but another rehash of the material prepared by ben Hayim."
+However, the quality of the text has been criticized by academics and scholars.
+For example, Moshe Goshen-Gottstein said: "Since he was aware of his lack in masoretic expertise, he sought the help of three scholars, all of who suffered from the same lack of masoretic expertise [...] while the publisher made persistent claims that this was the first edition set and printed in their old/new homeland, this was, in fact [...] hardly an edition like that of Dotan, but another rehash of the material prepared by Ben Hayim."

-Koren Publishers Jerusalem later published a Hebrew/English edition of the Koren Bible with a new translation by Professor Harold Fisch, a Biblical and literary scholar.
+Later on, Koren Publishers Jerusalem published a bilingual Hebrew–English edition of the Koren Bible with a new translation performed by Harold Fisch, a British–Israeli literary scholar and Professor of English and Comparative literature at Bar-Ilan University.
+Fisch was responsible for the English translation of the Hebrew Bible for Koren's Jerusalem Bible (1964), based on Michael Friedländer's Jewish Family Bible, which is still in publication and on its third edition.

 Koren Siddur

-Koren began work on a new prayerbook in the 1970s.
-Koren created Koren Book Type for the project, and an innovative design for which the siddur would become famous.
+Koren began work on a new Jewish prayerbook in the 1970s.
+Koren created the Koren Book Type for the project, and an innovative design for which the siddur would become famous.
 Rather than allow the text to run continuously across page turns, Koren maintained lines and paragraphs within individual pages.
 He set individual sentences line by line, according to their meaning.
-The result was a prayerbook, published in 1981, that facilitated uninterrupted prayer and elucidated the underlying meaning of the text.
-The siddur became one of the most widely used prayerbooks in Israel.
-In 2009, Koren Publishers Jerusalem introduced a new Hebrew-English edition of the Koren Siddur, the Koren Sacks Siddur, with an introduction, translation, and commentary by Chief Rabbi of the United Kingdom, Rabbi Lord Jonathan Sacks.
+The result was the Koren Siddur, published in 1981, that facilitated uninterrupted prayer and elucidated the underlying meaning of the text.
+The siddur became one of the most widely used Jewish prayerbooks in Israel.
+In 2009, Koren Publishers Jerusalem introduced a bilingual Hebrew–English edition of the Koren Siddur, the Koren Sacks Siddur, with an introduction, translation, and commentary written by the Chief Rabbi of the United Kingdom, Rabbi Lord Jonathan Sacks.